ekorolev/personal-site-template/README.md

 # Template for personal site

+## About

+I've built that template for my personal site.
+The design of it I've taken from https://themes.3rdwavemedia.com/.

 ## Configure

 - Copy `.env.example` file to `.env` and change environment variables for you requirments.